lhe17/nebula/README.md

 *κ*.
 NEBULA first fits the data using NEBULA-LN.
 If the estimated *κ* for a gene is smaller than the user-defined value, NEBULA-HL will be used to estimate the subject-level overdispersion for the gene.
-The default value of *κ* is 200, which can provide a good estimate of the subject-level overdispersion as low as \~0.02.
-This value is sufficent for well controlled false positive rate of testing a cell-level predictor.
-We do not recommend using a smaller *κ* than the default value.
+The default value of *κ* is 800, which can provide a good estimate of the subject-level overdispersion as low as \~0.005.
+Our simulation results suggest that *κ* = 200 is often sufficent for achieving a well controlled false positive rate of testing a cell-level predictor.
+We do not recommend using a smaller *κ* than 200.
 Specifying a larger *κ* can obtain a more accurate estimate of a smaller subject-level overdispersion when the cell-level overdispersion is large, but will be computationally slower.
 On the other hand, testing a subject-level predictor (i.e., a variable whose values are shared across all cells from a subject, such as age, sex, treatment, genotype, etc) is more sensitive to the accuracy of the estimated subject-level overdispersion.
-So we recommend using *κ* = 1000 or even larger when testing a subject-level predictor.
-Another option to testing a subject-level predictor is to use a Poisson gamma mixed model, which is extremely fast (\>50x faster than NEBULA-LN) and decribed below.
+So we recommend using *κ* = 800 (as default) or even larger when testing a subject-level predictor.
+Another option to testing a subject-level predictor is to use a Poisson gamma mixed model, which is extremely fast (\>50x faster than NEBULA-LN) and will be described below.

 Filtering low-expressed genes
 -----------------------------